10maurycy10/10maurycy10.github.io/content/projects/avr-make/index.md

 # Generic makefile

-I wanted to have a maintanable way to build all my AVR projects.
+I wanted to have a maintainable way to build all my AVR projects.

 I ended up writing a Makefile that can be ``include``ed from each program.